FreeTymeKiyan/LeetCode-Sol-Res/README.md

 ### Solutions Table for Quick Review

 I build a table for all solutions, which has the frequency of problems.
 Frequency is derived from online resources and my own interview experience.
 It would be of great help if you are on the way to an interview.
 You can do a very quick review with the help of it.

+## Resources

+1. Problems list of Clean Code Handbook published by LeetCode
+2. An .xlsx file for frequency and solutions

 ## References